Phlanka Logo

 e.g. My Sword

-A text input.
-The human-readable name shown to players in-game (in the inventory, on tooltips, etc.).
-Spaces are allowed here.
+The human-readable name shown to players in-game.
+Spaces are allowed.

 Description